minio/docs/source/reference/minio-mc/mc-replicate-add.rst

 object as ``PENDING`` and eligible for replication.

-To disable metadata synchronization, use the :mc-cmd:`mc replicate edit --replicate` command and omit ``replica-metadata-sync`` from the replication feature list.
+To disable metadata synchronization, use the :mc-cmd:`mc replicate update --replicate` command and omit ``replica-metadata-sync`` from the replication feature list.

 Replication of Delete Operations